catamphetamine/react-pages/README.md

     // into server rendered webpage's <head/> <style/> tag.
     // If you're using Webpack then the CSS text is the result of a require() call.
     style: () => 'body { background: white }'
   }

   // (optional)
-  authentication:
-  {
-    // If this parameter is set,
-    // then the page rendering server
-    // will try to extract JWT authentication token
-    // from this cookie (if present),
-    // and then it will always pass the token as part of the
-    // "Authorization: Bearer {token}" HTTP header
-    // when using `http` utility inside Redux actions.
-    cookie: 'jwt-cookie-name'
-  }

-  // (optional)